eyeincide/ytdlp-monkey/README.md

 # ytdlp-monkey

 **ytdlp-monkey** is a userscript for video websites that provides a menu option.
-When clicked, it sends the current video's URL to a small local server running yt-dlp, allowing you to download the video in the format of your choice.
+When clicked, it sends the current video's URL and cookies to a small local flask server which dispatches to the locally installed yt-dlp, allowing you to download the video in the format of your choice.
 This is an excellent solution for users migrating from browser add-ons like Video DownloadHelper who want more control, privacy, and flexibility.

 ## Why Migrate from Video DownloadHelper?